MessageHandler MH Sign Up

 Once the format of the request body is defined, you expose it as an HTTP Post API.

 In the implementation, you get a booking instance for the bookingId by calling repository.Get(bookingId).
+The repository is injected in the api method as an instance of IEventSourcedRepository<Booking>

 When the instance is resolved, you pass the purchase order instance and name value from the command object into the command method.